July 23, 2024

 5. It doesn’t really matter how high you mix any given instrument, even one as shrill as a harmonica.
 Nothing matters but the songs.

-6. However, if you as a singer-songwriter have the chance to be backed by the best rhythm section in history, do take it!
+6. However, if you as a singer-songwriter have the chance to be backed by the best rhythm section in history, take it!

 (Back to: A Personal Canon)